History of the Jews in Turkey: Democratic Party period

-Later period
+21st century

 The present size of the Jewish community was estimated at 17,400 in 2012 according to the Jewish Virtual Library.
-The vast majority, approximately 95%, live in Istanbul, with a community of about 2,500 in İzmir and other much smaller groups located in Adana, Ankara, Bursa, Çanakkale, Edirne, Iskenderun and Kirklareli.
+The vast majority, approximately 95%, live in Istanbul, with a community of about 2,500 in İzmir, and until the 2023 Turkey–Syria earthquake, much smaller communities in Antakya and İskenderun.
 Sephardi Jews make up approximately 96% of Turkey's Jewish population, while the rest are primarily Ashkenazi Jews and Jews from Italian extraction.
 There is also a small community of Romaniote Jews and the community of the Constantinopolitan Karaites who are related to each other.

-The city of Antakya is home to ten Jewish families, many of whom are of Mizrahi Jewish extraction, having originally come from Aleppo, Syria, 2,500 years ago.
+The city of Antakya, was home to ten Jewish families, numbering 20 members in 2014, many of whom were Syrian Jews of Mizrahi Jewish extraction, having originally come from Aleppo, Syria, 2,500 years ago.
 Figures were once higher but families have left for Istanbul, Israel and other countries.

 Turkish Jews are still legally represented by the Hakham Bashi, the Chief Rabbi.
 Rabbi Ishak Haleva is assisted by a religious council made up of a Rosh Bet Din and three Hahamim.
 35 lay counselors look after the secular affairs of the community and an executive committee of fourteen, the president of which must be elected from among the lay counselors, runs the daily affairs.
 The Istanbul community also has 16 synagogues and well kept and guarded cemetery.

 In 2001, the Jewish Museum of Turkey was founded by the Quincentennial Foundation, an organisation established in 1982 consisting of 113 Turkish citizens, both Jews and Muslims, to commemorate the 500th anniversary of the arrival of the Sephardic Jews to the Ottoman Empire.

-The Turkish-Jewish population is experiencing a population decline, and has dwindled to 17,000 in a few years from an original figure of 23,000.
-This is due to both large-scale immigration to Israel out of fear of antisemitism, but also because of natural population decline.
+The Turkish-Jewish population is experiencing a population decline, due to both large-scale immigration to Israel out of fear of antisemitism, but also because of natural population decline.
 Intermarriage with Turkish Muslims and assimilation have become common, and the community's death rate is more than twice that of its birth rate.

-As of 2021, the Jewish population in Turkey is around 14,000.
 As of 2022, the Jewish population in Turkey is around 14,500.

+In the 2023 Turkey–Syria earthquake, the leaders of the Jewish community of Antakya were killed, the Antakya Synagogue was badly damaged, and the entire Jewish community, numbering 14 members, was evacuated from Antakya.